Arizona Public Radio | Your Source for NPR News

 Numerous Sedona council members say they felt misled when Flock Safety representatives told them in August that Sedona would have full control over who could access data.

-But later that month, the company acknowledged it had allowed US Customs and Border Protection to access locally collected vehicle information.
+But later that month, the company acknowledged US Customs and Border Protection had accessed locally collected vehicle information.

 Sedona installed 11 Flock cameras over the summer, but police say the program had not begun to operate.